-If you’re thinking about selling your home, you might be considering doing some renovations to increase your home’s resale value.
+If you’re considering selling your home, you may be considering doing some renovations to increase your home’s resale value.
 Along with new kitchens, roofs and paint, replacing your furnace is a common upgrade that homeowners consider before putting their house on the market.

 Let’s face it, a new furnace won’t blow buyers away in the same way that granite counters in a brand new kitchen will.
 Regardless, here are 4 reasons that a new furnace can still be a wise move before you sell your home.